aarhusstadsarkiv/barcode-scanner/README.md

 This is a simple PWA barcode scanner.
 It does not need internet to work.
 For installing and updating you will need internet connection.

 The app will load the data from `data.json`.
 When scanning it will look up results found in the data.json file.
+In order to update `data.json` from different sources you may run `node concatenate.js` which will generate a new `data.json` file from all sources found in `data/`.

-If a result is found it will display the result - otherwise it will display the value of the scanned barcode.
+If a result is found it the app will display the result - otherwise it will display the value of the scanned barcode.

 # Install